benswift/benswift.github.io/_talks/wright-hall-leadership-symposium-2022.md

 date: "2022-07-22"
 permalink: /talks/wright-hall-leadership-symposium-2022/
 summary: >-
-  For some, the events of the last couple of years have reminded us of the fragility of the stories we tell about the future, both as individuals and as part of broader institutions.
+  The events of the last couple of years have reminded us of the fragility of the stories we tell about the future, both as individuals and as part of broader institutions.
 While some of these lessons have been hard, in some cases seeing the "default" pictures of what's going to happen evaporate